FUTURE OF HEARING SERVICES IN AUSTRALIA

 Nearly 10 percent of injuries to children under the age of four involved batteries associated with hearing aids.

-Deafness Forum of Australia calls on its members, other advocates, and professional and industry associations in the hearing health sector to champion the message.
+Deafness Forum of Australia calls on its members, other advocates, and professional and industry associations in the hearing health sector to champion the message to the community.

 Willing to Work: National Inquiry into Employment Discrimination Against Older Australians and Australians with Disability

-- obstacles faced by older persons and persons with disabilities in actively participating in the workforce
+The 'Willing to Work' inquiry, conducted by the Age and Disability Discrimination Commission exaimned obstacles faced by, and discrimination against, older persons and persons with disabilities in actively participating in the workforce

-Deafness Forum of Australia referred the Commissioner to a report published by Australian Federation of Disability Organisations (AFDO).
-Deafness Forum is a foundation member of AFDO and a contributor to its submissions to government.
-The report highlighted that taking into account Australia’s looming workforce challenges, it was critical that all people with disability and businesses be placed at the centre of a new employment framework to ensure that people with disability were not left behind.
+Deafness Forum of Australia highlighted that taking into account Australia’s looming workforce challenges, it was critical that all people with disability and businesses be placed at the centre of a new employment framework to ensure that people with disability were not left behind.

-We made a point that the Australian Public Service is not the leader and exemplar it could and should be.
+Deafness Forum made the point that the Australian Public Service is not the leader and exemplar it could and should be.

 A generic EAF assessment to people with a disability before they commence or seek employment.
 Their 'passport' would provide access to the EAF and any workplace-specific modifications could then be more readily accessed as add-ons or via a short form application process.
 For example, in the case of a person who is hearing impaired or Deaf, the generic EAF assessment could cover standard communication related modifications and so on, with any specific requirements for a workplace to be accessed separately as and when required.